rkipp1210/gridster_example/README.md

-gridster_example
+Gridster Example
 ================

-Playing around with gridster.js
+Playing around with git and gridster.js